 Use fabric patterns outside of fabrics, too

 The patterns that we find on traditional fabrics tend to have a comforting feeling, even when they are not necessarily used on fabrics but on other parts of the home decor.
 This can be most easily seen in your wallpaper, where fabric patterns like classic plaids can have a great impact in making the room seem much cozier.
 These patterns fade into the background well and complement soft furnishings, especially if you make an effort to color coordinate them.
-Of course, there are plaid wallpapers of a variety of colors, so you want to make sure that you choose one that matches the warm color palette that you’re likely to be going for, otherwise.
+Of course, there are plaid wallpapers of a variety of colors, so you want to make sure that you choose one that matches the warm color palette that you are likely to be going for, otherwise.
 The historic nature of plaid makes it feel more established, traditional, and familiar, which makes it comfortable as a result.

 Accent lighting is key

 Check the bulbs that you have in each of your lighting fixtures to make sure that you are opting for a color temperature that is good but not too bright.
 You typically do not want to go much higher than a natural white.
-However, aside from your ceiling light fixture, you should consider choosing a lamp or two to place strategically in areas that are typically a little darker, such as corners or any parts of the room partly obscured by furniture or other decorative fixtures.
+However, aside from your ceiling light fixture, you should consider choosing a lamp or candle to place strategically in areas that are typically a little darker, such as corners or any parts of the room partly obscured by furniture or other decorative fixtures.
 You want to choose bulbs that are no brighter than a soft white for these lights, as you want to give the room a nice, soft glow, not a bright glare.

 Natural materials will do a world of good